lightoze/puppet-bacula/README.md

 ### Setup Requirements

-Puppet 4.x and a recent version of stdlib are required by this module.
+Puppet 4.x, **PuppetDB** and a recent version of stdlib are required by this module.

 ### Beginning with bacula